aquarium and pond answers, information, articles, resources

 Vinegar Eels

-also a nematode are readily cultured in large numbers, provided certain procedures are followed.
+Vinegar Eels are also a nematode are readily cultured in large numbers, provided certain procedures are followed.
 These worms (also nematodes) are a little smaller than micro-worms, a great size for most baby fish.
 The worms must be grown in natural cider vinegar that has not been chemically treated to inhibit the growth of bacteria or yeast upon which the worms feed.
 Advantages of Vinegar eels is they do not breath oxygen so don't create any problems in the fish tank, live a long time in the aquarium, and swim in the water column and stay towards the surface.

 References: